MMDDKK6500/source-server-status/README.md

 # source-server-status

-This is a package to help with gamedig Source Engine and GoldSrc game servers(Only works with these)
+This is a package to help with retrieving Source Engine and GoldSrc game/community servers status(Only works with these)

 Example:
 ```javascript